leo237/WordleHelper/README.md

 A script to help you guess words in the famous game [Wordle](https://www.powerlanguage.co.uk/wordle/).
 This will help you narrow down the word options based on the letters you start playing with.

-Typically I start with words "ADIEU" and "STORY" and based on the results from there, I start the script and it helps me narrow down the potential words.
+Typically I start with words "ADIEU", "CRANE" and "STORY" and based on the results from there, I start the script and it helps me narrow down the potential words.

 ### How to use